Skip to main content

 Stage 2: Initial Analysis

-- the total number of TUVs analyzed
+• Total number of TUVs analyzed

-- the number of TUVs in each error category
+• Number of TUVs per error category

 Stage 3: Joint Strategy Definition

-Stage 4: Fixing
+Stage 4: Clean-Up Execution

-Stage 5: Packaging and Deliverables
+Stage 5: Packaging & Deliverables

 Did this answer your question?